cybozu/LicenseList/README.md

 ## SourcePackagesParser (spp)

-SourcePackageParser is a command line tool that parses the license information of the Swift Package libraries on which the project depends based on workspace-state.json inside the DerivedData directory.
+SourcePackagesParser is a command line tool that parses the license information of the Swift Package libraries on which the project depends based on workspace-state.json inside the DerivedData directory.

 ### Usage